Java programmer expert

 }

 The advantage of lambda expressions is that they reduce the need to write custom helper methods.
 At the same time, they also shorten and clarify the code, making the whole job easier.
-The power of lambdas stands out especially when combined with other Java functionality, such as collections.
+The power of lambdas is particularly evident when combined with other Java functionality, such as collections.

-In the following example we will show how to easily sort, filter and iterate objects in a collection using lambda expressions:
+The following example shows how lambda expressions can be used to easily sort, filter and iterate objects in a collection:

 package com.test;